RMS Bloemfontein

 Like most shipping companies of the day,

-Patris suffered low loadings, thus alternative routes were sought.
-Chandris
+Patris started to suffer low loadings, thus alternative routes were sought out

-decided on a new idea on a Fremantle to Singapore
+and Chandris decided on a new idea and the Patris commenced a Fremantle to Singapore

-service, as a cruise ship, and due to the cheap airfares available from Singapore,
+service, as a cruise ship.
+With cheap airfares available from Singapore,

-Patris would operate an inexpensive Fly/Cruise operation to and from the UK
+Patris commenced to operate an inexpensive Fly/Cruise operation to and from the

 and Europe.